Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 Current Status:

+Heidelberger Dienste gGmbH (https://www.hddienste.de/) are sponsoring the room for our activities.
 The first meeting on the 28th of January 2025 was promising.
 In preparation of the next meeting on the 25th oj January, we are having organisational meetings in the Heidelberg public library every Saturday at 10 o'clock.
 Location: Stadtbücherei Heidelberg

 Todos: